 No, we want you to relax and enjoy your holidays.
 In case you like gardening, we will ask you to water the two cypresses in the entrance if needed.

 There is a number of souvenirs you can buy from manufacturers and artists you will find in our category "Visit".
-Just to name some are chocolate from Skellig''s Chocolate, amazing ceramic sculptures from Darren Francis Cassidy who is a friend of ours, the best quality woolen jumpers, caps and shawls made by Kerry Woolen Mills in Beaufort or hand crafted walking sticks from James McCaffreys in Killorglin.
+Just to name some are chocolate from Oileán, the best quality woolen jumpers, caps and shawls made by Kerry Woolen Mills in Beaufort or hand crafted walking sticks (which you are allowed at carry in your overhead comartment on an airplane) from James McCaffreys in Killorglin.

 In case you like antiques, you certainly should visit Mary at Upper Bridge Street in Killorglin.
 She is a treasure!
 Some of the antiques in the Cottage are from her shop.